monika2333/edu_news_pipeline/README.md

   - The crawler reads the page navigator (`.pagebox`) and will not exceed the last available page.
 - Published time: derived from the feed item (`.dd_time`) combined with the URL date.
 Stored as tz-aware (+08:00); exports can render `YYYY-MM-DD HH:MM`.
 - Source (媒体来源): extracted from visible nodes (selectors aligned with our reference crawler), then fallback to meta tags.

+#### Guangming Daily specifics
+- Uses the custom HTTP crawler under `gmw_crawl/` to walk listing and detail pages, so each run fetches full article bodies without a second repair step.
+- Publish time is parsed from article metadata or body; when available it is normalised to +08:00 and stored alongside the Unix timestamp.
+- Requests honour `GMW_BASE_URL` and `GMW_TIMEOUT`.
+Duplicate URLs within a run are de-duplicated before writing to the database.

 ### Summarise Worker